 From African Heads of State and high-level policymakers to communities across the globe, One by One: Target 2030 envisions an international consensus towards universal health coverage in Africa.

-Nearly 1 million children under 5 die from pneumonia every year, including an estimated 180,000 newborns and 770,000 children.
+Nearly 672,000 children die from pneumonia every year.
 Children in poverty-stricken African countries are especially vulnerable.

 Neglected Tropical Diseases (NTDs) are a group of communicable diseases that affect 1.58 billion people globally and more than 600 million in Africa.
 These dangerous and destructive diseases can be prevented and treated.

 Maternal mortality is unacceptably high.
 According to the World Health Organization, a woman dies from complications related to pregnancy and childbirth every two minutes.
 66% of those maternal deaths occur in sub-Saharan Africa.

 Immunization prevents illness, disability and death from preventable diseases.
 Global vaccination coverage has stalled at 86%; resulting in 1.5 million avoidable deaths.
 An estimated 19.5 million infants worldwide are still missing out on basic vaccines.